Nicolas Bouliane

 Person ranting to their friend

 I do it out of a duty to document.
-I figure that if information is cheap and disproportionately valuable, and that it takes a few minutes to publish text online, and that it can help thousands of people, it would be selfish to keep it to myself.
+I figure that if information is cheap and disproportionately valuable, and it only takes a few minutes to put text on the internet, and it can help thousands of people, it would be selfish to keep it to myself.

 Person putting up a sign with directions